Pageviews lets us know how many users have looked at a particular page on the website. It provides total pageviews and unique pageviews.

 The bounce rate is the percentage of users who entered and left the website after viewing only that page.
 They did not interact with any other content or links on the site.
 Bounce rates should not be considered on their own, as a high or low bounce rate can be both positive and negative for different types of content and pages.

-A high bounce rate is good for pages with a clear task, such as datasets, where the user comes to a page, completes the task (downloads the dataset) and leaves.
+A high bounce rate is good for pages with a clear task, where the user comes to a page, completes the task and leaves.
+For example, the bank holidays page on GOV.UK is an example where a high bounce rate would be good; the user arrives on the page, gets the information they need and leaves.
 If the bounce rate is low, it could suggest that the user landed on the wrong page or did not find what they were looking for.

-A low bounce rate is good for pages that encourage further user journeys, such as product pages.
+A low bounce rate is good for pages that encourage further user journeys onto other pages or content, such as product pages.
 A high bounce rate on these pages would indicate that users are not completing the journey to get to the content.

 We can track the type of devices that are used to view the page.
 This includes: desktop, mobile and tablet.